 2.4.1 The aim of the Pre-School is to prepare children, both academically and pastorally, for entry to The Junior School and to ensure a positive transition into the Reception classes.
-The EYFS (Pre-School) accepts Early Education Funding (EEF) for 15 hours per week until the child enters Reception.
-These sessions are available as:
+The EYFS (Pre-School) accepts Early Education Funding (EEF) which will continue until the end of the term in which the child turns 5 years old.
+In the Pre-School these sessions are available as: